-[INAN] clears the ALPHA register, reads a specified number of bytes from the primary device, and places them into the ALPHA register following an initial D character.
+INAN clears the ALPHA register, reads a specified number of bytes from the primary device, and places them into the ALPHA register following an initial D character.
 The number of characters to be input, from 0 to 23, is specified in the X-register.
-For programming convenience, the sequence 0 [INAN] is equivalent to 23 [INAN].
-[INAN] does not affect flag 17.
+For programming convenience, the sequence 0 INAN is equivalent to 23 INAN.
+INAN does not affect the status of flag 17.

-[OUTAN] (Output ALPHA N Characters)
+OUTAN (Output ALPHA N Characters)